-( education / language / English ) A couple of American-English words that now seem universal, no matter which language you're speaking (judging by a few foreign-language TV show/movies I've watched) are: Umm-hmm - meaning yes OK Of course, ciao has been universal for years.
-Any others?
-Leave a comment, below...... read more
+( education / language / English ) A couple of American-English words/mutterings that now seem universal, no matter which language you're speaking (judging by foreign-language TV shows/movies I've watched) are:

 ( education / language / grammar / english ) Almost everyone uses the word whom incorrectly.
 Whom is ONLY correct when following a preposition such as of whom, to whom, from whom, etc. That is the ONLY time you use whom instead of who.
 And, yes, even your English teacher probably gets it wrong. :)... read more